OpenOrienteering/mapper/gdal.md

 ---
 title: Geospatial data support with GDAL
 keywords: GDAL
-edited: 21 December 2019
+edited: 20 September 2020
 ---

-OpenOrienteering Mapper uses the [GDAL library](https://gdal.org) for supporting a broad range of geospatial raster and vector data.
+OpenOrienteering Mapper uses the [GDAL library](https://gdal.org) for supporting a broad range of geospatial raster data, such as GeoTIFF or JPEG2000 files, vector data, such as Shape, OSM, or DXF files, and hybrid formats such aus PDF.
 GDAL's vector data support used to be known as OGR, so you will sometimes find this name, too.

-Geospatial raster data, such as GeoTIFF or JPEG2000 files, can be used as [templates](templates.md) starting with Mapper v0.9.2.
+Geospatial raster data and vector data can be used as templates.
-Geospatial vector data, such as Shape, OSM, or DXF files, may be used as templates, too.
-But it also possible to open or import vector data as map data.
+But it also possible to open vector data files as maps and to import vector data into map files.

 In addition, the [File menu](file_menu.md) offers the option to export a map in selected geospatial vector data formats.